Dironside18/Regression-Analysis-On-Red-Wine-Quality-Dataset-/README.md

-# Regression-Analysis-On-Red-Wine-Quality-Dataset-
-Regression Analysis On Red Wine Quality Dataset.
-In this project, five machine learning algorithms are applied to solve a regression task aimed at predicting the quality of red wine based on its chemical properties.

 # Machine Learning Regression Analysis on Red Wine Quality Dataset

 This project was completed as part of the *Principles of Machine Learning* module on the MSc Computer Science with Artificial Intelligence programme.